 Course Name: Wood Crafts II: Design and Technique

-Course Number: 80063

-Grade Level: 11 th or 12 th

-Course Length: One semester
+Course Number: 80063 11th or 12th Grade Level: Course Length: One semester

-Course Credit: 0.5

 Prerequisites: Wood Crafts I: Design and Technique

-Offered: TBD

 Wood Crafts II: Design and Technique is a course in which students will study the basic design and production of traditional and contemporary wood craft products that are unique to the crafter.
 The student will learn the basics of wood craft by producing assigned projects.
 The student will then have the opportunity to design and produce his or her own original projects.
 This course is more technically challenging and moves at a faster pace than Wood Crafts I. A \$65 materials fee is required.